 - Pepper (to taste)

-- Cut up bacon and cook in soup pot until crisp.
+- Cut up bacon and cook in soup pot on the stove on medium until crisp.

 - Remove bacon to paper towels to drain.

 - Remove most of the fat.
 Leave about ¼ cup.

 - Add onions, garlic, carrots, celery and red pepper.
 Saute until onions translucent.

 - Add potatoes and chicken broth.
 Bring to a boil.

 - Cook until potatoes soft and stickable with a fork.
 Approx. 15 minutes.

 - Remove ⅓ – ½ of the soup and blend.